ESR-NZ/covid_in_wastewater/README.md

 -   SampleLocation: wastewater testing site name ("AU_Rosedale").

--   case_7d_avg: average number of new COVID-19 cases reported per day using reported date if not available first non-null value for onset date, lab sample date, lab confirm detection or earliest date.
+-   case_7d_avg: An average of the SARS-CoV-2 genome copies per person per day.
+Raw SARS-CoV-2 genome copies results are normalised by ctchment for population covered by testing and normalised for wastewater flow per day.
+Calculated as an average of results from the previous 7 days.

 **sites.csv**